thomasimmich/binball/README.md

 # Binball
+The world's first pinball table made of garbage

 ## Why
 We wanted to create something cool and fancy from plain old garbage.
 So we had the idea of creating a pinball table that is partially made out of stuff others threw away without caution.
 The idea of **Binball** was born.